bkayser/cleansweep/README.md

 You can scan the index in either direction.
 To specify descending order, use the `reverse: true` option.

+If no index is specified, it will pick the primary key or the first unique index if there is no primary key.

 ### Copying rows from one table to another

 You can use the same technique to copy rows from one table to another.